Brand Shoutouts

 ❌ 6% royalty + up to 5.3% marketing = up to 11.3% of gross sales off the top

-❌ Minimum $5M net worth / $2.1M liquid — high barrier
+❌ Minimum $5M net worth / $2.1M liquid, high barrier

 ❌ Minimum 3-unit development commitment required

-❌ No exclusive territory protection — Trade Area defined but competitors can open outside it
+❌ No exclusive territory protection, Trade Area defined but competitors can open outside it

-❌ Chicken wing commodity prices represented 57.6% of purchases in FY2024 — input cost volatility is structural
+❌ Chicken wing commodity prices represented 57.6% of purchases in FY2024, input cost volatility is structural

-For a full cash flow model of what these numbers mean for operators — including the 70%+ unlevered cash-on-cash return Wingstop filed with the SEC — read our Wingstop Franchise Cash Flow Analysis.
+For a full cash flow model of what these numbers mean for operators, including the 70%+ unlevered cash-on-cash return Wingstop filed with the SEC, read our Wingstop Franchise Cash Flow Analysis.

-Recognition:- Ranked in Entrepreneur Magazine Franchise 500, 2024 - Named to Ad Age "Hottest Brands" list, 2024 - QSR Magazine "Best Brands to Work For," 2024 - 22 consecutive years of positive domestic same-store sales growth (2003–2024)
+- Ranked in Entrepreneur Magazine Franchise 500, 2024 - Named to Ad Age "Hottest Brands" list, 2024 - QSR Magazine "Best Brands to Work For," 2024 - 22 consecutive years of positive domestic SSS growth through 2024 — ended by Q4 2025 decline of 5.8%

 Reviews below are sourced from 2024–2025 customer feedback at locations across Ohio, Texas, Pennsylvania, Kentucky, Nevada, California, the UK, and Illinois.

-THE GOODOn the food quality when executed correctly:
+On the food quality when executed correctly:

 "Firstly I will say that I absolutely adore the food at WingStop, their boneless wings are wonderfully amazing.
 While on the pricier side, I have never felt like I had been 'ripped off' as the food has always been delivered well."